 What is a Wire Transfer?

-What is a wire transfer?
-To put it simply, a wire transfer is an electronic money transfer from one bank account to another.
+A wire transfer is an electronic money transfer from one bank account to another.

 It’s usually the best option if you’re sending money internationally, or sending large amounts domestically.